What Are Cognitive Biases? — The Patterns That Shape Perception Before Judgment Begins

 Cognitive bias is not random error.
 It is structured distortion arising from the ordinary architecture of the mind.
 The mind tends to confirm what it already believes, interpret ambiguity through familiar patterns, privilege its own perspective, and assume intention where none may exist.
 These are not occasional mistakes.
 They are stable patterns.
 Because they repeat, they create the illusion of accuracy.

-In Vedantic language, this dynamic can be understood through ahankara, the ego-principle that appropriates experience and says, “I know,” “I see,” “I understand.”
-The Bhagavad Gita teaches that actions are carried out by the modes of nature, but the self, deluded by ego, thinks, “I am the doer” (Bhagavad Gita 3.27).
-In the same way, the conditioned mind does not merely perceive; it claims ownership over perception and converts it into identity.
-Bias becomes dangerous not only because it distorts reality, but because ahankara solidifies that distortion into a self-affirming certainty.
+Within this framework, ahaṅkāra—the ego-principle that appropriates experience and asserts, “I know,” “I see,” and “I understand”—plays a central role.
+The Bhagavad Gita teaches that actions are carried out by the modes of nature, yet the deluded self believes, “I am the doer” (Bhagavad Gītā 3.27).
+In a similar way, the conditioned mind does not merely perceive; it claims ownership of its perceptions and gradually incorporates them into personal identity.
+Bias becomes dangerous not only because it distorts reality, but because ahaṅkāra transforms that distortion into self-affirming certainty.

 Perception is not sustained by logic alone.
 It is stabilized by emotion.
 When an interpretation aligns with existing belief, it produces familiarity, comfort, and coherence.
 When it challenges belief, it produces discomfort, resistance, and agitation.
 Over time, the mind learns to prefer what feels right over what is accurate.